Louisiana's Novel 'Subscription' Model For Pricey Hepatitis C Drugs Gains Approval

 In the meantime the disease — which is transmitted most often through intravenous drug use — would continue to spread.

-Now Louisiana can front load the treatment, ridding people of the virus quickly and stopping its spread.
+Now Louisiana can front-load the treatment, ridding people of the virus quickly and stopping its spread.
 In the early years of the deal, the state is likely to get more of the drug than it pays for.
 In later years, Louisiana may pay for more than it uses.

 The deal allows the state to potentially eradicate the disease in a short time while maintaining a stable budget by spreading the cost over several years.